Result for massage in Therapies

 Osteopathy was founded by Andrew Taylor Still, a medical doctor who worked as a hospital steward during the American Civil War[5].
 Disillusioned with the medical practices of his time after the deaths of his children[6] during a spinal meningitis epidemic, Still spent several years researching more effective ways to help the body heal itself.
 He concluded that making adjustments to the ‘structural framework’ of the body could have a ripple effect[6] on circulation and other body systems, supporting natural mechanisms of healing and self-repair.

+Some aspects of osteopathy, such as spinal alignment and joint manipulation, are also characteristic features of chiropractic.
+In Australia, osteopaths are regulated by the Australian Health Practitioner Regulation Agency (AHPRA)[7].
 There is evidence to suggest that osteopathic manipulation may significantly reduce lower back pain, and the improvements may last[8] for up to three months after treatment.
 Research suggests that when compared with conventional treatment for lower back pain, osteopathy may be equally effective, with the possible benefit of requiring less medication[9] than other approaches to pain management.

 The results of one study indicate that osteopathic manipulative treatment may be an effective treatment for chronic migraine[10].
 Research suggests osteopathy may reduce bowel discomfort and irritation[11] in people with a history of Crohn’s disease.
 There is also evidence to suggest osteopathy may reduce the duration of hospital care required by premature babies[12], with significant implications for reducing healthcare costs.

+People also turn to osteopathy for sciatica pain relief.
+This problem can come from living a sedentary lifestyle to sudden injuries that can evolve into complications such as a herniated disc.
+Osteopathy is an effective treatment that relieves people from these pains.
 On your first visit to an osteopathic clinic, the practitioner will ask you about your medical history as well as the health concerns for which you are seeking treatment.
 You will be given a thorough examination which may include neurological tests[13] and diagnostic scans.
 Your osteopath might also ask you to perform various stretches and diagnostic motions to evaluate your mobility and identify possible problems with your posture and alignment.

 Your osteopath will develop a diagnosis and a treatment plan intended to address your health concerns but also support your overall wellness.
 The treatment may include manual therapies[14] such as gently moving various joints through their range of motion, soft-tissue massage, spinal adjustments and stretches.